 Pros: A age-old shave cream that has withstood the test of time.
 A favorite among men around the world.

-Cons: Does require a shave brush in order to get the most out of the product.
+Cons: It does require a shave brush to get the most out of the product.

 Unlike Taylor of Old Bond Street that has been around for over 150 years, Jack Black is a much newer entrant in the men’s grooming world.

-With a wide variety of skin care products ranging from moisturizers to eye creams and everything in between, Jack Black can be the ‘one stop shop’ for a lot of men out there that are always working to look better and younger.
+With a wide variety of skincare products ranging from moisturizers to eye creams and everything in between, Jack Black can be the ‘one-stop shop’ for many men out there that are always working to look better and younger.